 - a.
 Close the fuel shut-off valve. - b.
 Disconnect the No.1 fuel injection pipe from the cylinder head and injection pump. - c.
 Remove No.1 delivery valve holder from the injection pump.
 Remove the delivery valve and spring from the holder.
-Restore the delivery valve holder only to the - injection pump. - d.
+Restore the delivery valve holder only to the injection pump. - d.
 Connect the fuel injection pipe to the injection pump. - e.
 Hold the speed control lever in the low speed position.
-(Generator) remove the actuator.
+(Generator) remove the fuel shut-off solenoid.

-INSPECTION (Fuel Flow Method)
+Inspection [fuel flow method]

-- a.
+a.
 Open the fuel shut-off valve.
-Depress and hold the prime button. - NOTE: The prime button energizes the electric fuel pump sending high pressure fuel through the injection pipe.
-Direct this fuel flow into a proper container. - b.
+Turn the key switch to the ON position and press preheat.

+NOTE: Fuel will come from the injection pipe with high pressure when the starter switch key is turned to ON position if the engine is equipped with an electric fuel pump.
+Direct fuel flow into the container.

+b.
 Slowly turn the crankshaft clockwise, looking at the open end of the injection pipe.
-The instant fuel stops coming out is the fuel injection timing. - NOTE: Turn the crankshaft in the reverse direction just a little l and do step b again to verify the injection timing. - c.
+The instant fuel stops coming out is the fuel injection timing.

+NOTE: Turn the crankshaft in reverse direction just a little and do step b again to verify the injection timing.

+c.
 The fuel injection timing is correct if the IT mark on the crankshaft pulley is aligned with the mark on the timing gear case when fuel stops from the injection pipe.

-ALTERNATE METHOD
+Alternate method